thosgood/this-weeks-finds/markdown/101-151/week105.md

 That's more or less the end of what I have to say, except for some references and some remarks of a more technical nature.

-Bott periodicity for O(∞) was first proved by Raoul Bott in 1959.
+Bott periodicity for O(\infty) was first proved by Raoul Bott in 1959.
 Bott is a wonderful explainer of mathematics and one of the main driving forces behind applications of topology to physics, and a lot of his papers have now been collected in book form: